-When I say “geo-restricted”, what I mean is content that hasn’t been licensed for viewing in a particular place or country and has therefore been blocked.
+When I say “geo-restricted” or “geo-blocking”, what I mean is content that hasn’t been licensed for viewing in a particular place or country and has therefore been blocked (read What is Geo-Blocking for a more detailed explanation).
 This is very common, particularly in countries like China, Saudi Arabia and Russia.

 I going to take time to answer some of the most common questions I get about SmartDNS including:

 - How does SmartDNS work?

 - What is the difference between a VPN (Virtual Private Network) and SmartDNS?

 - Should I use a VPN or SmartDNS to stream videos and view blocked websites?

 In the guide below, I answer all these questions as well as recommend a few of my favorite SmartDNS services to try.

 How Does SmartDNS Work?